universal-ctags/ctags/docs/optlib.rst

   debugging the process of loading option files.
 See "OPTIONS" section of :ref:`ctags-optlib(7) <ctags-optlib(7)>`.

-* Universal-ctags has an ``optlib2c`` script that translates an option file into C source code.
-Your optlib parser can thus easily become a built-in parser, by contributing to Universal-ctags' github.
+* Universal Ctags has an ``optlib2c`` script that translates an option file into C source code.
+Your optlib parser can thus easily become a built-in parser, by contributing to Universal Ctags' github.
 You could be famous!
-  Examples are in the ``optlib`` directory in Universal-ctags source tree.
+  Examples are in the ``optlib`` directory in Universal Ctags source tree.

 Regular expression (regex) engine
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Universal-ctags currently uses the same regex engine as Exuberant-ctags:
+Universal Ctags currently uses the same regex engine as Exuberant-ctags:
 the POSIX.2 regex engine in GNU glibc-2.10.1.
 By default it uses the Extended
 Regular Expressions (ERE) syntax, as used by most engines today; however it does
 *not* support many of the "modern" extensions such as lazy captures,